netPark/node-openalpr/README.md

 * `openalpr.IdentifyLicense (path, options/callback[, callback])` - Begins the process of identifying a license from the given image, returns "working" or "queued" status result
   * path - Path to image - if image does not exist an exception will be thrown
   * callback/options - Additional options for the image or a callback
     * options.state         (string)  - State ("oh") license plates are in for additional validation
     * options.prewarp       (string)  - Prewarp configuration information
     * options.detectRegion  (boolean) - Use detect region functionality of OpenALPR? (slower)
+    * options.regions       (array)   - Specify the regions of the image to work on (format: [{ x: 0, y: 0, width: 0, height: 0 }, ...]
   * callback - Callback with results: function (errors, output)
 * `openalpr.GetVersion ()` - Get the version of OpenALPR currently being run against